Masking in the Classroom: Getting Kids Ready

 Protective face masks have become part of our day-to-day lives.
 Whether it’s covering up at the grocery store or masking for a meeting at work, it’s an effective way to help slow or prevent the spread of COVID-19.

 Dr. Samina Yousuf is an OSF HealthCare pediatrician in Bloomington, Illinois.
-She says if there is an expectation that kids need to wear a mask at school, parents should start looking at options now.
+She says with the expectation that kids need to wear a mask at school, parents should start looking at options now.

 “It definitely has to be comfortable.
 So you may have to go through a couple of different styles, different sizes, to actually arrive at that point.
 And you don’t want to be having those struggles on the first day of school, or every day in the morning on the first week,” warned Dr. Yousuf.